Jaineelparmar/Python-Programs/README.md

 # Python-Programs
-All python programs to learn basics about python and practice it to build logic
+All python basic programs to learn basics about python and practice it to build logic